ThiruFIS/javaExercise/src/site/markdown/Introduction.md

 * Open Intellij, Open file and cloned project location
 * Set up JDK in the Project Module
-* Set up the gitHub access (for Intellj): Settings/GitHub/AddAccount
+* Set up the gitHub access (for IntelliJ): Settings/GitHub/AddAccount
 * Click Ctrl+R
   * find for $reference and replace with your user folder name